 Elected to the Board in 2014, Mr. Corbett is Co-Chair of Community Partners, the pro bono consulting program to nonprofits of the Harvard Business School Club of New York.
-Previously, he was a managing partner of a seed stage venture fund as well as an executive at Salomon Brothers, Lehman Brothers and Prudential Insurance.
+Previously, he was a managing partner of a seed-stage venture fund as well as an executive at Salomon Brothers, Lehman Brothers and Prudential Insurance.
 Additionally, he was COO of EMI Music Publishing and EMI Recorded Music.
-He has also served in U.S. government at CBO, as Chief of Staff to the Secretary of Health, Education and Welfare and as Associate Commissioner of SSA and has experience in local, congressional, gubernatorial and presidential campaign management.
+He has served in U.S. Government at the Congressional Budget Office, as Chief of Staff to the Secretary of Health, Education and Welfare and as Associate Commissioner of the Social Security Administration and has experience in local, congressional, gubernatorial and presidential campaign management.
 He was a member of the Alumni Board of Harvard Business School and is a marathon runner (New York and Boston).
 Corbett received his MBA from Harvard Business School and his B.A. from Harvard University.

 Umber Ahmad, Treasurer

-Elected to the board in January 2008, Ms. Ahmad is Principal and Co-founder of Goldenridge Capital, LLC, a New York City private investment firm, where she sources and evaluates acquisition investment opportunities.
+Elected to the Board in 2008, Ms. Ahmad is CEO and Founder of Mah-Ze-Dahr Bakery, a renowned bakery concept in New York City and the Washington, D.C. areas.
 Prior to founding Mah-Ze-Dahr, Ms. Ahmad co-founded Specialized Capital Management, a boutique investment advisory firm.
-Previously, she was a Vice President in the Private Equity Group of Goldman Sachs and Company.
-Previously, she was an associate in the investment banking division of Morgan Stanley.
-She received her M.S. from The Wharton School, University of Pennsylvania.
-She also holds a M.S. in Public Health from the University of Michigan and a B.S. in Biogenetics from the Massachusetts Institute of Technology.
+Previously, she was a Vice President in the Private Equity Group of Goldman Sachs and an associate in the investment banking division of Morgan Stanley.
+She earned her MBA in Finance from the Wharton School, University of Pennsylvania.
+She also holds a M.P.H. in Public Health from the University of Michigan and a B.S. in Biogenetics from the Massachusetts Institute of Technology.

 Rachel Heisler, Secretary